-No assurance can be given that the actions taken by the Federal Government, including the Federal Reserve and the Treasury, and other governmental and regulatory bodies, for the purpose of stabilizing the financial and credit markets will achieve their intended effect, or will benefit our business, and further government or market developments could materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.
+No assurance can be given that the actions taken by the U.S. Government, including the Federal Reserve and the Treasury, and other governmental and regulatory bodies, for the purpose of stabilizing the financial and credit markets will achieve their intended effect, or will benefit our business, and further government or market developments could materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.

-In response to the issues affecting the banking system and financial and housing markets, the Federal Government, including the Federal Reserve and the Treasury, and other governmental and regulatory bodies, have taken a number of initiatives intended to bolster the banking system and the financial and housing markets.
+In response to the issues affecting the banking system and financial and housing markets, the U.S. Government, including the Federal Reserve and the Treasury, and other governmental and regulatory bodies, have taken a number of initiatives intended to bolster the banking system and the financial and housing markets.
 For a description of some of these initiatives, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Trends and Recent Market Developments."

-In many cases, the effects of the actions taken by the Federal Government and governmental entities and regulatory bodies remain uncertain.
-Furthermore, the scope and nature of many of these and other actions are unknown and will continue to evolve.
+The effects of the actions taken by the U.S. Government and governmental entities and regulatory bodies remain uncertain.
+Furthermore, the scope and nature of these and other actions are unknown and will continue to evolve.
 No assurance can be given that these initiatives will have the intended beneficial impact on the banking system, financial market or housing market.
 To the extent the markets do not respond favorably to these initiatives or if these initiatives do not function as intended, the pricing, supply, liquidity and value of our assets and the availability of financing on attractive terms may be materially adversely affected and our business may not receive the intended positive impact from these actions.
-There can also be no assurance that we will be eligible to participate in programs established by the Federal Government and other governmental and regulatory bodies, or if we are eligible to participate, that we will be able to utilize them successfully or at all.
+There can also be no assurance that we will be eligible to participate in programs established by the U.S. Government and other governmental and regulatory bodies, or if we are eligible, that we will be able to utilize them successfully or at all.
 In addition, because the programs are designed, in part, to stimulate the market for certain of our targeted assets, the establishment of these programs may result in increased competition for our targeted assets.
-In addition, the Federal Government and other governmental and regulatory bodies and its aftermath.
+In addition, the U.S. Government and other governmental and regulatory bodies have taken or are considering taking other actions to address the financial crisis.
 We cannot predict whether or when such actions may occur, and such actions could have a material adverse impact on our business, results of operations and financial condition and our ability to make distributions to our shareholders.

-The federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae, Freddie Mac and Ginnie Mae and the Federal Government, may materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.
+The federal conservatorship of Fannie Mae and Freddie Mac and related efforts, along with any changes in laws and regulations affecting the relationship between Fannie Mae and Freddie Mac and the U.S. Government, may materially adversely affect our business, financial condition and results of operations and our ability to make distributions to our shareholders.

 The payments we receive on our Agency RMBS depend upon a steady stream of payments on the underlying mortgages and such payments are guaranteed by Fannie Mae, Freddie Mac or Ginnie Mae.
 Fannie Mae and Freddie Mac are GSEs but their guarantees are not backed by the full faith and credit of the United States.
-Ginnie Mae, which guarantees MBS backed by federally insured or guaranteed loans primarily consisting of loans insured by the Federal Housing Administration, or FHA, or guaranteed by the Department of Veterans Affairs, or VA, is part of a U.S. Government agency and its guarantees are backed by the full faith and credit of the United States.
+Ginnie Mae is part of a U.S. Government agency and its guarantees are backed by the full faith and credit of the United States.